ChatSecure/ChatSecure-iOS/README.md

     $ cp "Off the Record/configurations/OTR_Codesigning.xcconfig.sample" "Off the Record/configurations/OTR_Codesigning.xcconfig"

 Open `Off the Record.xcworkspace` in Xcode and build.
-Note that you don't open the .xcodeproj anymore because we
+Note that you don't open the .xcodeproj anymore because we use Cocoapods now.

 License
 =========